DelineaXPM/tss-k8s/README.md

   tag: ""
 ```

-So, by default, `make install` will pull from Docker, GitHub, or Quay.
+That means, by default, `make install` will pull from Docker, GitHub, or Quay.

 ```sh
 make install